kmadof/kmadof.github.io/_posts/2020-04-20-how-to-build-docker-image-on-azure-devops.md

 You may wonder how such simple change impacts on build performance ;) It took only 45 seconds.

 ### Summary
-In this post I presented two ways of building docker images.
+In this post, I presented two ways of building docker images.
 I will not point which is better.
 It all depends on your preferences.
-In addition ACR tasks have more capabilities than I presented here, but this is for a next post.
+Besides, ACR tasks have more capabilities than I presented here, but this is for the next post.

 #### Links